molevol-ub/galeon/README.md

 <br>

 #### 3.2.2.
 One family analysis using physical and evolutionary distances

+Coordinates files will be processed as in Section 3.2.1.
+However, now additio to coordinate files, proteins are included as either raw files or as multiple sequence aligments (MSA).
+Similar to Section 3.2.1., the main idea is to obtain a matrix of evolutionary distances that will ,

 **Inputs**

 - More than one families can be analyzed at the same time